huijunwu/libgdx-ai-wiki/Formation-Motion.md

 - without roles through the [FreeSlotAssignmentStrategy](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/FreeSlotAssignmentStrategy.html)
 - with soft roles through the [SoftRoleSlotAssignmentStrategy](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/SoftRoleSlotAssignmentStrategy.html).
 This strategy uses a [SlotCostProvider](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/fma/SoftRoleSlotAssignmentStrategy.SlotCostProvider.html) to get the cost of a given pair member/slot.

-Currently hard roles are not supported by the framework.
+Currently hard role assignment strategy is not provided by the framework, but you should be able to implement it your self quite easily.

 ## Dynamic Slots and Plays ##
 So far we have assumed that the slots in a formation pattern are fixed relative to the anchor point.
 A formation is a fixed pattern that can move around the game level.